Ready for war at any time in southern Armenia

 Those 2016 losses would be repeated on a greater scale in last year’s war.

-Hasmik Azoyan, a local hotel owner, tells that Sisian suffered the most dead of anywhere outside of the capital Yerevan in fall 2020.
+Hasmik Azoyan, a local hotel owner, tells that Sisian suffered the most dead of anywhere outside of the capital Yerevan in autumn 2020.

 “We lost at least 80 dead, maybe even 90, as there are still some missing,” Azoyan says.
 For a city of barely 12,000, that was more than enough to ensure everyone knew at least one of those killed.